 CISC or RISC

-All of the competitor’s consoles previously analysed contain a RISC CPU whereas Intel’s x86 ones are CISC.
+All of the competitor’s consoles of the same generation contain a RISC CPU whereas Intel’s x86 ones are CISC.
 RISC CPUs are known for having a simplified instruction set compared to CISC CPUs.
 This includes, for instance, not providing instructions that operate values directly from memory (as opposed to only operating values from registers).
 The simplified model is called load–store architecture.

 There were numerous chips shipped that implement the P6 microarchitecture.
 Specifically, the Xbox includes one model called Coppermine.
 This was also released as the second revision of the Pentium III (replacing the ‘Katmai’ core) and features the following components: